| Camp Rainey Mountain Diary July 1 through July 8, 2001

 staff for his work on Nature merit badge.
 The highlight of the campfire was the

 three Kayaks that the counselors rode down the steps of the amphitheater.
+Tonight we pick up the boys "report cards".
+The boys earned 47

 merit badges earned out of a possible 67.
 This is really outstanding